 The Highlands Transit Plan, led by the Heartland Regional Transportation Planning Organization (HRTPO), is a Transit Development Plan (TDP) for Highlands County.
 The plan will help establish a strategic vision to guide planning, development, and implementation of public transportation service over the next 10 years.
+Developed through a collaborative process and based on the community’s vision, the plan and is updated every five years.
 The plan is required by the Florida Department of Transportation (FDOT) to be eligible to receive state funding for public transportation.

 ✔ Evaluating demographics and travel behavior/patterns: View the Draft Technical Memo #1 Baseline Conditions

 ✔ Evaluating Demand and Mobility Needs: View an overview of results from the Needs Survey and interviews conducted

 ☐ Developing a 10-year service, financial & implementation plan

 Why is your input important?